-FERC Deficiency Letter Related to New England Capacity Market Results (Exelon and Generation).
-Each year, ISO New England, Inc. (ISO-NE) files the results of its annual capacity auction at the

-FERC which is required to include documentation regarding the competitiveness of the auction.
+New England Capacity Market Results (Exelon and Generation).
+Each year, ISO New England, Inc. (ISO-NE) files the results of its annual capacity auction at the FERC which is required to include documentation regarding the competitiveness of the auction.
 Consistent with this requirement, on February 28, 2014, ISO-NE filed the results of its eighth capacity auction (covering the June 1, 2017 through May 30, 2018 delivery period).
-On June 27, 2014, the FERC issued a letter to ISO-NE noting that ISO-NE's February 28, 2014 filing is deficient and that ISO-NE must file additional information before the FERC can process the filing.
-ISO-NE has 30 days to file the information and then FERC will determine how to proceed.
-Exelon cannot predict when the FERC will accept the capacity auction results for filing or what further action FERC may take concerning the results of that auction, but any FERC action could be material to Exelon's expected revenues from the capacity auction.
+On June 27, 2014, the FERC issued a letter to ISO-NE noting that ISO-NE's February 28, 2014 filing was deficient and that ISO-NE must file additional information before the FERC can process the filing.
+ISO-NE filed the information on July 17, 2014, and the ISO-NE's filings became effective by operation of law pursuant to a notice issued by the FERC's secretary on September 16, 2014.
+It is not clear whether any party will seek rehearing or appeal of that notice or whether any such rehearing or appeal would be effective as there is no action by the Commission to be considered.
+Nonetheless, while we think any change in the auction results to be unlikely, Exelon and Generation cannot predict with certainty what further action, if any, FERC or a court may take concerning the results of that auction, but any FERC or court action could be material to Exelon's and Generation's expected revenues from the capacity auction.